 There can be many reasons you have this error message.
 Most of the time, it can be narrowed down to just a few.
 Let’s explore the most common causes.

 The large number of plugins available for use in WordPress is one of its best features.
 That being said, it can be a double-edged sword.
 It’s generally best to do your research when looking to install and use a new plugin for your site.
 Some are outdated, no longer supported, or incompatible with the most recent version of WordPress, and should be avoided.
-However, even the best laid plans can get ruined sometimes.
+However, even the best paid plans can get ruined sometimes.
 In this case, recovery mode is your friend.

 Custom Code Gone Wrong